Viability of Boosted Light Dark Matter in a Two-Component Scenario: Introduction

 Plethora of dark matter direct and indirect detection experiments are searching for dark matter signal.
-So far, these experiments are only successful to give us some hints and limits on the dark matter masses and interaction strengths \cite{DAMA:2008jlt,XENON:2020rca,XENON:2022ltv}.
+So far, these experiments have only been successful in giving us some hints and limits on dark matter masses and interaction strengths \cite{DAMA:2008jlt,XENON:2020rca,XENON:2022ltv}.
 Traditionally, weakly interacting massive particles (WIMPs)~\cite{refId0,Arcadi:2017kky} are proposed as dark matter candidates, with masses at the TeV scale, but none of them have been detected so far.
-Hence, the hunt for detecting dark matter in a territory below the GeV scale, which is hitherto not so explored has begun.
-In the Direct Detection experiments, the DM particles collide with the nuclei of target material and transfer a part of their kinetic energy to the target.
-In conventional DM direct detection method, the nuclear recoil energy is then measured by the detectors.
-When the dark matter is light, to be precise at the sub-GeV level, the roadblock to their detection comes from their inability to make the nuclei recoil.
+Hence, the hunt for detecting dark matter in a territory below the GeV scale, which is hitherto not so explored, has begun.
+In direct detection experiments, the DM particles collide with the nuclei of the target material and transfer a part of their kinetic energy to the target.
+In the conventional DM direct detection method, the nuclear recoil energy is then measured by the detectors.
+When dark matter is light, to be precise at the sub-GeV level, the roadblock to their detection comes from their inability to make the nuclei recoil.
 This is because the dark matter particles coming from the galaxies are non-relativistic, with velocity ($v\sim 10^5$ m/s).
-Hence the Kinetic energy of the recoiled particle is not sufficient to overcome the threshold $\sim \mathcal{O}$ (1 keV-1 MeV) in the direct detection experiments such as Xenon \cite{XENON:2020gfr} etc.
+Hence the kinetic energy of the recoiled particle is not sufficient to overcome the threshold $\sim \mathcal{O}$ (1 keV-1 MeV) in the direct detection experiments such as Xenon \cite{XENON:2020gfr} etc.